SAP-samples/teched2025-IN162/exercises/ex5/ex5_3_details.md

 5. Click on the F4 (drop-down) button for the 'Account' section.
     <br>![](../ex5/images/image3.png)

 6. A dialog loads all the configured Accounts.
-Make sure to select 'BestRun' from the list.
+From the list, select ‘BestRun’ to proceed.
     <br>![](../ex5/images/image4.png)

-7. You will see that all other fields, like 'Contact', 'Assigned To', etc. will be filled based on your section.
+7. You will see that all other fields, like 'Contact', 'Assigned To', etc., will be filled based on your section.
 Retain these values.
 Finalize the settings by creating 'Save and Open'.
     <br>![](../ex5/images/image5.png)